-We anticipate that the Design Heuristics could be taught to engineering students in design courses, from freshman to capstone project-based coursed, by instructing them on how to use the cards during the time in their course projects when they are trying to generate ideas.
-This could be done in a relatively short amount of time, as the cards would include multiple pieces of information to help them understand the strategy.
+We anticipate that the Design Heuristics could be taught to engineering students in design courses, from freshman to capstone project-based courses, by instructing them how to use the cards with their course projects when they are trying to generate ideas.
+Instruction could be done in a relatively short amount of time because the cards would include multiple pieces of information about the strategy.
 The instruction would include an introduction to the Design Heuristics, how they were developed, an example card, and practice using a few cards with guidance by the instructor on a given design task.
-The students could then work with the full set or subset of the cards to generate ideas.
-An introduction to the Design Heuristics Cards and guidelines for their use could be included in a similar workshop or short instruction book for engineering practitioners.
+The students could then work with the full set or a subset of the cards to generate ideas.
+An introduction to the Design Heuristics cards and guidelines for their use could be included in a workshop or short instruction book for engineering practitioners.

-Given the set of cards, engineering students and practitioners would have the collection of strategies at their disposal for use to aid their idea generation sessions.
-The collection of Design Heuristics could become part of their repertoire that they could apply when working on generating multiple diverse design solutions.
+Given the set of cards, engineering students and practitioners would have the collection of strategies at their disposal to aid their idea generation sessions.
+The collection of Design Heuristics could become part of the repertoire they apply when generating multiple and diverse design solutions.
 They may prompt engineering students and practitioners to modify concepts in ways they would not normally consider and expand the types of modifications applied, helping engineers more fully explore design spaces and leading to more creative and diverse sets of ideas.
-For innovation to occur, these are key.